This policy is written with reference to Prevent and Tackling Bullying, DfE 2011

 All staff should also be aware to the possibility of a member of staff bullying a child.
 Should anyone suspect that this is taking place this should be reported immediately to the Head.
 This also includes any incidents of adult bullying by staff or parents.
 If the Head is suspected of bullying, the matter should be reported to the Chair of the Governing body.

 It is important to understand that bullying is not odd occasion falling out with friends, name calling, arguments or when the occasional ‘joke’ is played on someone.
-Pupils do sometimes fall out or say things because they are upset.
+Students do sometimes fall out or say things because they are upset.
 When occasional problems of this kind arise it is not classed as bullying.
 It is an important part of a child’s development to learn how to deal with friendship breakdowns, the odd name calling or childish prank.
 We all have to learn how to deal with these situations and develop social skills to repair relationships.

 Bullying is defined as Several Times on Purpose